 Getting hiccups, a runny nose, and even persistent sneezing after bariatric surgery is normal.
-These annoyances are minor side effects outweighed by all the benefits of weight loss surgery in Mexico.
+These annoyances are minor side effects outweighed by all the benefits of gastric sleeve in Mexico.

 In our recent poll of past weight loss surgery patients, 39% experience hiccups, 27% get a runny nose, and 8% sneeze after eating.
 These symptoms typically appear when you finish a meal, though they are generally not harmful.
 Whether you encounter one or all of these signs, they happen for a reason, and you should listen to what your body is telling you!